Does Wisconsin tax military retirement income?

 Note: Even though the nonresident spouse's income may not be taxable to Wisconsin, it would be taxable to the nonresident spouse's state of legal residence.

 Your spouse is a Wisconsin resident unless your spouse has taken steps to change his/her domicile to another state.
 If your spouse meets the following three requirements, your spouse would not be considered a Wisconsin resident and would not be required to file Wisconsin income tax returns.
-Your spouse must have
+Your spouse must have all of the followings apply:

 If your spouse does not meet all three of these requirements, your spouse would still be considered a Wisconsin resident and would be required to file Wisconsin income tax returns.
 A Wisconsin resident's world-wide income is reportable to Wisconsin.